marko-cerovac/material.nvim/README.md

     },

-    -- Custom colors must be a function that takes in the default colors table as -- a paramter, and then modifies them.
+    -- Custom colors must be a function that takes in the default colors table as -- a parameter, and then modifies them.
     -- To see the available colors, see lua/material/colors/init.lua custom_colors = function(colors)
         colors.editor.bg = "#SOME_COLOR"